Historical Apoplexy · State Legislative Adaptations · Nebraska

 BY __________ (Introduced by request)

-CONCERNING THE ESTABLISHMENT OF STATE PROGRAMS FOR FOOD AND COMMODITY ASSURANCE, PUBLIC HEALTH AND WELFARE, AND EDUCATION MODERNIZATION TO ENSURE THE MATERIAL SECURITY, PHYSIOLOGICAL WELL-BEING, AND DEVELOPMENTAL MATURITY OF ALL NEBRASKA RESIDENTS, AND, IN CONNECTION THEREWITH, AMENDING CHAPTERS 2, 71, 79, AND 85 OF THE REVISED STATUTES OF NEBRASKA, MAKING APPROPRIATIONS, AND PROVIDING EFFECTIVE DATES.
+CONCERNING THE ESTABLISHMENT OF A STATE PROGRAM FOR FOOD AND COMMODITY ASSURANCE TO ENSURE THE MATERIAL SECURITY OF ALL NEBRASKA RESIDENTS, AND, IN CONNECTION THEREWITH, AMENDING CHAPTER 2 OF THE REVISED STATUTES OF NEBRASKA AND ADDING SECTIONS TO CHAPTER 81 OF THE REVISED STATUTES OF NEBRASKA, MAKING AN APPROPRIATION, AND PROVIDING AN EFFECTIVE DATE.

 A BILL FOR AN ACT